Kirhhoff/DataStructure/FirstExperiment/README.md

 --Interface.cpp:
         This file contains all implementation of the methods in Interface class.

+--List.h LList.h:
+        List.h defines a virtual base class List for LList.h.
+        LList.h defines a Link-Based List inherited from List.

+--Key.h Key.cpp:
+To meet the KVpair and make sure for every car their is an unique identifier unrelated

 --Car.h Car.cpp:
         These define the Car class and a Date structure.
         A car contains the following attributes: